turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 ```

 What is this `setTitle` business?
 It's a function created using useState hook to manage the state of the title.
 The useState hook returns an array with two elements.
-The current state value in this case an empty string and a function to update the state in this case setTitle.
+The current state value in this case an empty string and a function to update the state in this case `setTitle`.
-OK let's go back to setTitle and what is happening in the onChange.
-So when the onChange event is triggered by the user typing something into the input field, the setTitle function is called with the new value of the input as an argument.
+OK let's go back to `setTitle` and what is happening in the `onChange`.
+So when the `onChange` event listener is triggered by the user typing something into the input field, the `setTitle` function is called with the new value of the input as an argument.
 This updates the state of the title variable with the new value, causing a re-render of the component with the updated state.

 Take a look at your React dev tools - is the state updating as you type into the inputs?